HeikkeB/PostMaker/README.md

-# PostMaker (MERN)
+# PostMaker

-This project allows you to create posts on any topic.
-For example, you are studying programming and want to focus on areas that are important or difficult for you, you can do this with the help of this application.
+This project allows you to create posts on some topic.
+For example, you are studying programming and want to focus on areas that are important or difficult for you.
+You can do this with the help of this Application.

-## The start of app
+## The start of App

 * git clone https://github.com/HeikkeB/PostMaker
 * in the folder `server`